Datadog, Inc. (DDOG) CEO Olivier Pomel on Q3 2020 Results - Earnings Call Transcript

 David Obstler

 Yes.
-We had, as we mentioned, organic growth is a very strong contributor and that rebounded, particularly in the larger customers to more historical trends.
+We had, as we mentioned, organic growth is a very strong contributor and that rebounded particularly in the larger customers to more historical trends.
 And we continue to have new sales in line.
-It's the combination of the two that contributed to the record ARR growth.
-And so those are the main factors.
-The organic is always the majority of the growth in the quarter complemented by the new business.
+It's a combination of the two that contributed to the record ARR growth.
+And so, those are the main factors.
+The organic is always the majority of the growth in a quarter complemented by the new business.

 Olivier Pomel

 And just to complement on that, this is Olivier.
-If you compare it to last year.
-So one thing to remember is we have a ratable SaaS model.
-So the growth we did forego in Q2 is going to be with us in the year-to-year comparison a bit.
+If you compare it to last year, so one thing to remember is we have a ratable SaaS model.
+So the growth we did forego in Q2 is going to be with us in the year-to-year comparison a little bit.
 Last year at the same time we had an acceleration also, which makes it for a tougher compare.

 And it's going to – the increases in ARR only show up in revenue when they're actually incurred in the usage.
 So it depends on when we added those in the quarter and also put the flexibility of ARR was in Q2.
-So basically this is how you bridge the record ARR with the revenue as it were not record.
+So basically this is how you bridge the record ARR with the revenue as it [indiscernible].

 Sanjit Singh

 Okay.
 Understood.
 That makes sense.
-And then Olivier, on the partnership front, you signed a follow-on partnership with Google Cloud that you announced today, and then you signed another strategic partnership with Azure sort of intra-quarter.
+And then Olivier, on the partnership which you signed a follow-on partnership with Google Cloud that you announced today, and then you signed another strategic partnership with Azure sort of intra-quarter.
 On the Azure front, can you sort of frame out what the opportunity is here?
 Give us a sense of what Azure represents as part of the business today.

 And with the ability of customers to sort of draw down on their Azure credits using Datadog, how much of an opportunity is this in terms of sustaining revenue growth or potentially accelerating revenue growth with this Azure partnership?
 If you can just to sort of frame out the opportunity for us that would be great.